MicrosoftDocs/msteams-docs/msteams-platform/concepts/app-fundamentals-overview.md

 ### Government Community Cloud

+If you're planning to extend Teams app in Government cloud platform, you must first understand the capabilities that each government and plan on the steps for deployment.
 To extend your app in Government cloud platforms, see [Government clouds for Teams](cloud-overview.md).

 </details>